 New York Prisoner Awarded $2,760 for Improper

 After paying $27 million (up to $5,000 per plaintiff) to settle class action lawsuits in 1991 for failing to timely release prisoners from county jail (see PLN, Jan.
 2003, p.14), Los Angeles (L.A.)
 County is still making similar mistakes and paying penalties.
-In ...
+In the twelve month ...

 by John E. Dannenberg